Altos Ventures

 Series B in 2019

-Collab Asia, Inc. is a digital content studio and social media influencer network founded in 2012 and headquartered in Los Angeles, California, with additional offices across various cities in Asia, including Hong Kong, Jakarta, Manila, Seoul, Singapore, and Tokyo.
-As a leading digital media and influencer agency in the Asia-Pacific region, Collab Asia focuses on enhancing the creation, distribution, and consumption of digital content.
-The company operates with a team of over 200 in-house professionals and a network of more than 4,000 social media influencers, leveraging local expertise to deliver marketing solutions across multiple platforms and geographies.
-Collab Asia aims to shape the future of media by providing innovative strategies that help content creators and brands maximize their impact in the rapidly evolving digital ecosystem.
+Collab Asia, Inc. is a digital content studio and social media influencer network headquartered in Los Angeles, California, with additional offices located across Asia, including Hong Kong, Jakarta, Manila, Seoul, Singapore, and Tokyo.
+Founded in 2012, the company focuses on leading the digital transformation of media in the Asia-Pacific region by enhancing the creation, distribution, and consumption of content.
+As a prominent digital media and influencer agency, Collab Asia aims to produce innovative marketing solutions for content creators, media platforms, and brands.
+It operates with an international team of over 200 in-house professionals and a vast network of more than 4,000 social media influencers.
+By leveraging local expertise and a global outlook, Collab Asia effectively delivers services that reach wide audiences across various digital platforms, thus maximizing the financial and creative potential of its clients in today's rapidly evolving digital landscape.

 Karrot Market